 Then I remember that God paused after creating human beings to admire what He had created.
 Indeed, God saw that it was very good.
 If I take delight in the things I have made with my hands, how much more must God take delight in each and every one of us—His very own handiwork?

 Do you crochet or knit?
 Would you love to stitch a prayer shawl, lap blanket, face cloth, or heart sachet to help us fill our new Touch of Kindness boxes?
 Two new Creative Contributors, our very first Pattern Partners, generously donated two beautiful patterns for your use.
 You’ll find all the details on our brand new Prayer Shawls page.
 If you’ve never worked with yarn, but would love to be part of our Touch of Kindness boxes, would you commit to praying for those who are creating shawls and for those who will receive them?

 April is a reluctant trailblazer who preaches, pastors, and parents in partnership with her husband Jeff.
 April and Jeff have served as co-pastors for the past ten years, and currently serve a congregation in the panhandle of Nebraska.
 April also enjoys crocheting, gardening, baking, and spending time with her backyard chickens.
-She is active on Facebook, Twitter, her blog At the Table, and she is the author of forthcoming book The Sacred Pulse: Holy Rhythms for Overwhelmed Souls.
+She is active on Facebook, Twitter, her blog At the Table, and she is the author of The Sacred Pulse: Holy Rhythms for Overwhelmed Souls.